Wim Henderickx: Life and career

 Henderickx was born in Lier and began his music career as a jazz and rock drummer.
 He studied percussion and composition at the Royal Conservatoire of Antwerp, graduating in percussion in 1984, and in composition in 1992 with Willem Kersters.
 He studied sonology at IRCAM and at the Royal Conservatory of The Hague.
 In the 1990s he also attended the Darmstädter Ferienkurse.

 Henderickx was a professor of analysis, harmony and counterpoint at the Royal Conservatoire of Antwerp from 1986 to 1995.
 He taught composition, harmony and counterpoint at the Lemmensinstituut in Leuven from 1989 to 2002.
 From 1995, he was professor of composition and analysis in Antwerp, and from 2002, also professor of composition at the Conservatorium van Amsterdam.
 He was composer in residence at Muziektheater Transparant beginning in 1996.
 From 2000 he was the main coach of the Summer Composition Course SoundMine for young composers at Provinciaal Domein Dommelhof in Neerpelt.
 From 2013, he was an artist in residence at deFilharmonie (now the Antwerp Symphony Orchestra).
 In 2017, his Requiem was performed by Opera Ballet Flanders, and choreographed by Sidi Larbi Cherkaoui.
 His opera De Bekeerlinge (The Convert) was premiered in May 2022, becoming Opera Ballet Flanders' most successful contemporary production in over 20 years.

 Henderickx died at his home on 18 December 2022, at the age of 60.

 Music and style

-Henderickx composed operas, orchestral and chorale works, works for wind bands, and chamber music.
+Henderickx composed operas, orchestral and choral works, works for wind bands, and chamber music.
 He used electronics in his works.
 His music is characterised by non-western elements, chiefly Indian classical music, raga, and the rhythms of African music.
 It employs changing timbres and structures inspired by Eastern philosophy.
 He was influenced by Olivier Messiaen, Iannis Xenakis, Igor Stravinsky, György Ligeti and Béla Bartók.
 As a percussionist, he often made use of an extended arsenal of percussion instruments.